Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications

 \subsection{Emoji Semantics with Text Context}

-The accurate explanation of ChatGPT in emoji semantics without text context follows our expectation due to the notable performance of ChatGPT in sentiment analysis and tweet related tasks \cite{zhu2023can, tornberg2023chatgpt}.
-But it is well known that emojis will evolve extensive semantics according to the applied text context.
-For example, \MyEmoji{\goat} (goat) can mean the greatest person, and \MyEmoji{\snake} (snake) can mean Python language.
+The accurate explanation of ChatGPT in emoji semantics without text context follows our expectation due to the notable performance of ChatGPT in sentiment analysis and tweet-related tasks \cite{zhu2023can, tornberg2023chatgpt}.
+However, it is well known that emojis will evolve extensive semantics according to the applied text context.
+For example, \MyEmoji{\goat} (goat) can mean the greatest person, and \MyEmoji{\snake} (snake) can mean the Python language in the specific context.
 We thus explore whether ChatGPT can interpret an emoji's meaning when giving tweets containing emojis with extensive semantics.
-We choose a few emojis (\MyEmoji{\goat} goat, \MyEmoji{\honeybee} honey bee, and \MyEmoji{\snake} snake) with widely accepted special meanings \footnote{selected from this website \url{https://bestlifeonline.com/emoji-meanings/}} and randomly extract tweets in 2022 that contain these emojis via Twitter API.
+We choose a few emojis (\MyEmoji{\goat} goat, \MyEmoji{\honeybee} honey bee, and \MyEmoji{\snake} snake) with widely accepted special meanings\footnote{selected from this website \url{https://bestlifeonline.com/emoji-meanings/}} and randomly extract tweets in 2022 that contain these emojis via Twitter API.
 We feed these tweets to ChatGPT and ask ChatGPT to give the semantic explanation based on the context of the tweet.
-We present the prompt and the GPT4 response in Figure \ref{fig:special_meaning}.

-Figure \ref{fig:special_meaning} illustrates that ChatGPT's interpretations of emoji semantics align closely with human understanding in most instances.
+We present the prompt and the GPT4 response in Figure \ref{fig:special_meaning}, which illustrates that ChatGPT's interpretations of emoji semantics align closely with human understanding in most instances.
 ChatGPT accurately interprets the emoji \MyEmoji{\goat} (goat) as ``the greatest of all time.''
 Additionally, it interprets \MyEmoji{\honeybee} in a Valentine's context as ``be mine.''
 In the third example featuring the \MyEmoji{\snake} emoji, ChatGPT recognizes its use in symbolizing the Python programming language.
 However, in the last example with the tweet context ``Whole lotta snakes in my grass \MyEmoji{\snake}\MyEmoji{\snake},'' we argue that the emoji should symbolize the animal snake rather than untrustworthy people.
 The frequent use of the snake emoji to represent betrayal might have led to this misinterpretation.
 In conclusion, ChatGPT generally demonstrates a precise understanding of emoji semantics in textual contexts.
 However, when an emoji represents a less commonly used object, ChatGPT may provide erroneous interpretations.